vasilenko-gt/urlgenerator/README.md

 - Has a task for "create 10 test users"

-- Has a test for send a message for the last registered user : "https://immense-mountain-33372.herokuapp.com/rails/mailers/user_mailer/sample_mail_preview"
+- Has a test for send a message for the last registered user: "localhost:3000/rails/mailers/user_mailer/sample_mail_preview"